SandroNizharadze/Jobsight/docs/vercel_deployment.md

 6. Removed pyproject.toml to avoid package discovery issues
 7. Moved dependency installation and static file collection to the app entry point
 8. Created a symbolic link from requirements.txt to requirements-minimal.txt
-9. Added fallback dependency installation in the app entry point
+9. Added direct package installation with --no-deps flag to avoid compilation issues
+10. Disabled features that require Pillow to avoid compilation issues
+11. Added SQLite fallback for database connection issues

 ## Environment Variables